 This article is based on one written by Leslie Broun, M.Ed.
-September was national literacy month, and every year I am reminded of my own journey teaching both my children with autism to read.
-Reading is a skill that has brought my son, Marc, an amazing amount of joy and fulfillment; however, teaching a child with autism to read isn’t always an…
+September was national literacy month, and every year I am reminded of my own journey teaching both of my autistic children to read.
+Reading is a skill that has brought my son, Marc, an amazing amount of joy and fulfillment; however, teaching a child with autism to read isn’t…

 Most parents have mixed feelings about sending their children back to school.
 The relaxed schedule of the summer is suddenly gone and evenings become hectic with homework, extra-curricular activities, making lunches and getting clothes ready for the next day.
 On the other hand, it can be a relief to get back into routines and a scheduled day.
 Most parents need a break from their children by the end of the summer.

 Many general educators believe that they need specialized strategies to teach students with disabilities.
 While it can be beneficial to know about certain types of disabilities before teaching students with labels, often teachers are effective when they are accepting, look for strengths in their students, provide personal attention when necessary, and allow for differences in the ways students approach tasks and complete classroom work.